gungoronline/Groovy/README.md

 - You can enable your own pages to be found in word-based search results.
 - You can get into their top rankings.
 (Most visit, Most search count etc.)
 - You can have thousands of people come to your web page with instant application notifications. (* This service is paid.)
+- Heyy!
+Do we have a little dream?
+If you think that there are 50,000 people using this plugin and there are 25 blog articles on each blog site, we enable searches from 1,250,000 blog titles. this is crazy :)

 ## Installation
 - Please visit https://github.com/gungoronline/Groovy/tree/master/Plugin-versions page and download latest version and upload zip into plugins.